oceanprotocol/docs/content/concepts/did-ddo.md

 Consider a medical data use case, where only a credentialed EU researcher can legally access a given dataset.
 Ocean supports this as follows: a consumer can only access the resource if they have 1.0 datatokens _and_ one of the specified `"allow"` credentials.

-This is like going to an R-rated movie, where you can only get in if you show both your movie ticket (datatoken) _and_ some some id showing you're old enough (credential).
+This is like going to an R-rated movie, where you can only get in if you show both your movie ticket (datatoken) _and_ some identification showing you're old enough (credential).

 Only credentials that can be proven are supported.
-This includes Ethereum public addresses, and (in the future) [W3C Verifiable Credentials](https://www.w3.org/TR/vc-data-model/) and more.
+This includes Ethereum public addresses, and in the future [W3C Verifiable Credentials](https://www.w3.org/TR/vc-data-model/) and more.

 Ocean also supports `"deny"` credentials: if a consumer has any of these credentials, they can not access the resource.